withastro/astro/docs/src/pages/guides/deploy.md

 ## GitHub Pages

+> By default, github pages will deny access to the `_astro/` directory.
+Add an empty `.nojekyll` file in the `public` folder for your site to function properly.

 1. Set the correct `buildOptions.site` in `astro.config.mjs`.
 1. Inside your project, create `deploy.sh` with the following content (uncommenting the appropriate lines), and run it to deploy: